mcorino/wxRuby3/README.md

 gem install wxruby3
 ```

-The wxRuby3 installation procedure will check the availability of a, prebuilt, binary package matching the platform
+The wxRuby3 installation procedure will check the availability of a prebuilt, binary package matching the platform
 being installed on and if found will download and install that package resulting in a ready-to-run wxRuby3 installation.<br>
 If no matching package is found the installation reverts to a source installation which will require an additional setup
 step to finalize the wxRuby3 installation by executing the following command: